This Day In Literary History

 The Catholic Church adopted the Latin Bible as the "official" Bible, and it would remain so for many centuries.
 Although scholars would translate biblical passages into many different languages over the centuries, the Church mandated that Latin was the only true language of the Bible.

 Masses were performed in Latin, the lyrics for sacred music were written in Latin, and so were the Catholic missals.
-No matter what country one lived in or what native language one spoke, Latin was a required language of study and use for the faithful.
+No matter what country one lived in or what native language one spoke, Latin was a required language of study for the faithful.

 By the time of the Renaissance, scholars and humanists were calling for complete translations of the Bible in their native languages.
 The most prominent of these was William Tyndale.